MaddyGuthridge/Universal-Controller-Script/docs/contributing/style.md

   your name, email (preferably the same as the one associated with your git activity), and Discord username (if you have one).
-If your code is user-facing (eg a plugin or device) or will be used by contributors (eg a control surface), it is a good idea to add some information on it to these docs, as well as the standard docstrings within the code.
+If your code is user-facing (eg a plugin or device) or will be used by contributors (eg a control surface), you should add some information on it to these docs, as well as the standard docstrings within the code.

 ## Development environment

 * I'd recommend working on the project using
   [VS Code](https://code.visualstudio.com), with the recommended extensions installed.
 This should help ensure that the code is safe and clean.
   You can use any editor you see fit, but it may be more difficult to maintain